The Ritual Performances of Amodali

 Consequently, notions of what constitutes magical sexuality, magical ‘ritual’ are deconstructed and challenged.
-A key aspect of creative inquiry is therefore concerned with exploring the mysterious horizons of the female sex-magical body, its architecture, its emanations both physical and etheric , its patterns of expression and how this may be developed within a process of magical development.
-The exploration of these non-verbal, embodied, erotic states may yet manifest as a subversive weapon at the core of the 156 current and part of a Venusian revolution, with potential to destabilise consensus notions of sexuality.
+A key aspect of creative enquiry is therefore concerned with exploring the mysterious horizons of the female sex-magical body, its architecture, its emanations both physical and etheric , its patterns of expression and how this may be developed within a process of magical development.
+The exploration of these non-verbal, embodied, erotic states may yet manifest as a subversive weapon at the core of the 156 Current and part of a Venusian revolution, with potential to destabilise consensus notions of sexuality.

 ” I hope my work will challenge the pervasive, reductive exploitation of the female sexualized body.
 Babalon is of course, the most defiantly visceral, complex and profoundly passionate counterpoint imaginable to this assault on the feminine spirit!
 She is avatar of the deep supra-sensibility of flesh and connectivity with nature, and so immersing within her magic puts one very ironically at odds with this current era of the shallow gaze and the disembodied, consuming erotic eye.
 The transgressive aspect of Babalon has been vitally important in breaking down taboo and liberating sexuality, but I would argue that the next level of development within the current should challenge simplistic and often misogynistic interpretations which belie the complex higher magic of the current.”
 From the THP interview (Link above).

 Live Performances 2020

 A new live set is now in preparation for performances on 2019.
 More details TBA later this year.